American InterContinental University: Student outcomes

-According to the College Scorecard, in 2020 AIU online had a 6-year graduation rate of 28% and a 3-year default rate of 17.2 percent.
-Of students repaying student loans, 2 years after completion, 33% were in forbearance, 25% were not making progress, 18% defaulted, 11% were in deferment, 7% were delinquent, 3% were making progress, 2% were discharged, and 1% were paid in full.
-Salary after attending ranges from $23,538 (BA, Design and Applied Arts) to $45,207 (BS Computer and Information Sciences).
+According to the National Center for Education Statistics, As of 2024 AIU has a 6-year bachelor's degree graduation rate of 8% and only a 20% retention rate for first time students pursuing bachelor's degrees.
+Average salary after attending is $36,578.

 Rankings

 American InterContinental University was ranked No. 8 on the internal Department of Education analysis obtained by The Center for Investigative Reporting that shows 133 for-profit colleges are so dependent on taxpayer money that they would be violating a law designed to prevent profiteering without a loophole that excludes GI Bill assistance to active duty military, with over 96% of revenue coming from these taxpayer funded programs.

 Enrollment policies

 AIU has an open-enrollment policy and, in the past, critics have scrutinized the university's student recruiting practices.
 One anonymous professor told The Chronicle of Higher Education: "If you can breathe and walk, you can get into the school."
 In July 2008, former employees filed a lawsuit alleging that the school's admissions practices defrauded federal grant and loan programs.
 The lawsuits against enrollment practices were dismissed in 2012.

+AIU does not accept applications from residents of Massachusetts and New York.